google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 Creating a webm file is a bit more complicated. ffmpeg has no trouble converting a mov file to a webm file that will play in Chrome and Firefox.
-For whatever reason, the file created using ffmpeg's defaults doesn't quite conform to the webm spec.
+For whatever reason, the file created using ffmpeg's defaults (at least for the version I used) doesn't quite conform to the webm spec.
 (For the curious, it sets a `DisplayUnit` size that isn't defined by the webm spec.)
 Fortunately, I can fix this using a video filter.
 Do so with the `-vf` flag and the setsar filter.

     ffmpeg -i glocken.mov -vf setsar=1:1 glocken.webm